Table of Contents

 • {Total Hours} * {Hourly Rate}

-In the Pages section of the Builder, create a new page using the Projects table.
-You'll choose a grid view that includes:
+Create a new page in the Pages section of the Builder using the Projects table.
+Select a grid view that includes:

 • A link to view more details on each Project